talzab/Distributed-Data-Analysis/README.md

 Tasks for this part of the project:

 - Prepare data: Clean, format, and consolidate into a Spark DataFrame.
-- Analyze data: Calculate various aggregates including flight counts, delay percentages, and statistics by carrier and airport.
+- Analyze data: Calculate aggregates including flight counts, delay percentages, and statistics by carrier and airport.

 ## Getting Started